With CCDciel you can use any device with a ASCOM, INDI or Alpaca driver.

 There is two possible case:

-You set a too small value for the target precision that cannot be reached by your mount because of backlash or flexion.
+You set a too small value for the target precision that cannot be reached by your mount because of backlash, flexion, or other mechanical problem.

 You use a pointing model using N stars alignment and the weight of the new point you sync near the target is insufficient to influence the pointing result.
 When using plate solving it is best to disable this pointing model, or at least make the new points to not be added to the model but used as an offset.